Current Dante status

 - Supports server-chaining (currently only for TCP connect).

-- Bandwidth management (via Bandwidth module).
+- Bandwidth management (via the Bandwidth module).

-- Session management and control (via Session module).
+- Session management and control.

 - Compatible with Bloomberg clients.